 The Login button should be easy to find.
 If we can't log in, we won't be able to test your app or approve your submission.

-publish_actions, please demonstrate the steps required to post to Facebook and include the content generated on a Facebook Timeline.
+publish_video, please demonstrate the steps required to post a live video to the app user's timeline..

 Only requests the permissions your app really needs.
 You can see a full list of available permissions on our reference page.